metaplex-foundation/developer-hub/src/pages/guides/solana-programs.md

 3. Create Accounts:
    - Create accounts to store the program's state.
 4. Send Instructions:
-   - Send transactions containing instructions to invoke the program, specifying the accounts to use.
+   - Send transactions containing instructions to invoke the program, specifying the accounts and data to use.

 ## Example Code
 Below is a simple example of a Solana program written in Rust that increments a value stored in an account.